-QPS provides drug interaction studies to determine the potential of a substance to alter cytochrome P450 activity.
-Studies conducted to assess inhibition and induction potential to support discovery and development of new drug candidates are:
+QPS provides drug-drug interaction studies to determine the potential of a substance to alter cytochrome P450 (CYP450) and non-CYP activities.
+Studies conducted to assess inhibition and induction potential drug metabolizing enzymes to support discovery and development of new drug candidates include the following:

-- in vitro inhibition characterization in human liver microsomes or hepatocytes to determine reversible or time dependent IC50.
+- In vitro inhibition characterization CYP enzymes in human liver microsomes or hepatocytes to determine reversible or irreversible IC50.

 - Identify the reversible mechanism of inhibition as competitive, non-competitive or uncompetitive.

-- in vitro mechanistic characterization of time dependent inhibition, Kinact and KI.
+- In vitro mechanistic characterization of time dependent inhibition kinact/KI.

 - Identify the mechanism of time dependent inhibition as metabolite mediated via covalent modification or due to tight binding effect of substrate.